 - Serious heart and vascular events: Sudden death, stroke, and heart attacks have been reported with these medications.
 People with heart disease or serious heart problems should be cautious.

-- Psychiatric adverse events: Stimulant ADHD medications like Concerta and Adderall can cause mental health episodes like triggering of Bipolar disorder, manic symptoms, and psychosis.
+- Psychiatric adverse events: Stimulant ADHD medications like Concerta and Adderall can cause mental health episodes.
+A person may experience symptoms of bipolar disorder, mania, and psychosis from taking Adderall.
 Aggression and hostility have also been observed in some individuals.

 - Suppression of growth: Children (ages 7 to 10) were observed to have temporary slowing in height as well as weight loss, especially on higher doses of these medications.
 However, this suppression may be long-term for some, and it’s hard to predict how significant the effect on growth and development may be.